hartmutlentz/TemporalNetworkAccessibility/README.md

 ```python
 E = TemporalEdgeList("<your input file>")
 ```
+You can add the option *directed=True*, if your network is directed.
-If you want to randomize it, for example using the *randomized edges* (RE) model, you simply use
+If you want to randomize the network, for example using the *randomized edges* (RE) model, you simply use
 ```python
 E.RE()
 ```